What is the Urban Heat Island Effect, and How Can Irrigating Help?

 Adding irrigation to your property can reduce the heat island effect

-Installing and using irrigation is a great way to add much-needed moisture to the air, which in turn can lower temperatures.
+Installing and using irrigation is a great way to add much-needed moisture to the air, which can lower temperatures.
 Installing irrigation systems on your property helps vegetation to grow and supports green spaces.

 Paved areas give off more heat and keep the vicious cycle going.
 As cities like Toronto create more public and private green spaces, the number of paved areas decrease, which reduces the heat island cycle.

-Other landscaping techniques that reduce the heat island effect
+Other landscaping techniques that reduce heat islands

 green-wall-eco-friendly-vertical-garden